aniketp/AuditTestSuite/README.md

 Current scenario: All the 14 included tests are passing in both *Success* and *Failure* modes.

 ### TODO
-Check if the audit daemon is already running.
+* Check if the audit daemon is already running.
 If so, stop it first.
+* Cleanup in mkdir, symlink etc tests.